 Homo sapiens speedwelli is a rare but distinctive species, and has been identified in a variety of habitats - from broadleaf woodland to estuary foreshore to municipal library, with distribution across London and the UK according to season and possibility.
-See below for a list of past and expected sightings.

 Please note however that Germander Speedwell can not be found on Facebook or in any other artificially cultivated or externally controlled environments - Germander is a wildflower, after all.
-Germander can however be tentatively found on Twitter (as GermanderS), as she is rather partial to birdsong; her call pattern can be identified by occasional bursts of original melody rather than constant territorial chirping.
+Germander can however be tentatively found on Twitter (as GermanderS), as she is rather partial to birdsong; her call pattern can be identified by regular bursts of original melody rather than constant territorial chirping.

 Significant past appearances: